gohilrahulv/Java-Workspace-/Project /HomeServiceAgency/README.md

 A online Home service website where users can get many professionals according to the services provided in the website.
 And can book any one of the professional for their word with date and time.

+Introduction:-
+	HSA is the project based on providing services to users like plumbing, carpentry, electric, landscaping etc. Contractors can be also the part of this service.
+ Description:-
+This document aims to give a brief description about the HSA Project.
+The HSA is used to providing service to users like plumbing, carpentry, etc through online support of the web application.
+It provides services from nearest location for fast, quick and quality service.
+HSA is also provide contractors and they can manage their contractor page for any service.

 ![1](https://github.com/gohilrahulv/HomeServiceAgency/assets/118652650/2fbbec3d-8716-4827-ad6d-d27ecb1da561)
 ************************************************************************************************************